 MA Graduate Teaching Assistants

-Rachael is a first-year master's student and teaching assistant for Dr. Derrick Brooms and his SOC 210 course.
+Rachael is a second-year master's student and teaching assistant for Dr. Derrick Brooms and his SOC 210 course.
 She earned her bachelor’s degree in psychology and sociology from Ball State University.
 Her main interest are social psychology and inequality, specifically as they relate to social class and identifying as LGBTQ.

 James "Kent" Pugh

-A third-year doctoral student, Jennifer graduated from Bellarmine University with a BA in liberal studies followed by an MAT in education with additional hours in special education.
+A fourth-year doctoral student, Jennifer graduated from Bellarmine University with a BA in liberal studies followed by an MAT in education with additional hours in special education.
 She received an MA in English literature from Murray State University.
 After teaching high school special education students for five years, she served as an IDC Coordinator and English instructor for Bellarmine University for two years.
 While teaching full-time in the English Department at Elizabethtown Community College, Sinski decided to return to school to obtain her PhD in Sociology.
 In addition to teaching, Sinski has co-authored with Dr. Curtis Bergstrand “Swinging in America: Love, Sex and Marriage in the 21st Century” and several journal articles on subjects including teaching students with PTSD in the college classroom.
 Currently, Jennifer is working with Dr. Patricia Gagne on a project focusing on the population of canines and felines held in Kentucky County public animal shelters.
 Current interests include animals and society with focus on the human/animal bond.
 Another area of interest is the impact of post-traumatic stress disorder for returning Veterans in the classroom.
 In her free time, Sinski trains and competes in canine agility with her dogs Chloe, Allie and Sunshine.

-Heidi is a second-year doctoral student, Heidi earned both her bachelor and master of arts degrees in Sociology from Marshall University.
+Heidi is a third-year doctoral student and earned both her bachelor and master of arts degrees in Sociology from Marshall University.
 After completing her graduate work at Marshall, she served as the Program Coordinator for the National Science Foundation-supported Marshall University (MU) ADVANCE Program.
 The goal of MU-ADVANCE was to increase gender equity within the Science, Technology, Engineering, and Mathematics disciplines through recruitment, faculty development, and policy initiatives.
 The successful implementation of two family-friendly policies stimulated her interest in applied sociology.
 Her research interests include family and gender, with a particular interest in examining the role extended family members play in father involvement among disadvantaged families.
 She spends her free time both helping her partner search for antique books and painting doors.